EleoEris/paste-quotes-in-things/README.md

 ## REQUIREMENTS:
 - Python 3.7 or higher
 - keyboard (python -m pip install keyboard)
-- python file with quotes in a dictionary (might change it later)
+- python file with quotes in an array (might change it later)

 ## OPTIONS:
 - paste_func  - function that takes a quote and does stuff with it, it will be run in determined time intervals.